 This test involves lying flat on your back with your legs straight, and lifting one leg at a time.
 If lifting one of your legs causes pain or makes your symptoms worse, this usually suggests sciatica.

 You should immediately call 999 for an ambulance if you experience all of the following:

 - tingling or numbness between your legs and around your buttocks

 - recent loss of bladder or bowel control, or both

 Although it's rare, these symptoms can be a sign of a serious condition called cauda equina syndrome.

 Causes of sciatica

-- better posture and lifting techniques at work
+- adopting a better posture and lifting techniques at work

 - stretching before and after exercise

 - exercising regularly